arishma108/QPU/README.md

 # QPU
-Building my own accelerated simulations for a transmon qubit coupled to a resonator
+Build accelerated simulations for a transmon qubit coupled to a resonator